How Benchmark Prediction from Fewer Data Misses the Mark: Experiments

 As done in previous work~\citep{anchorpoints,tinybench}, we examine the effectiveness of benchmark prediction methods under the interpolation model split where source models are identically distributed with target models.

 \paragraph{Interpolation model split.} For each benchmark, we randomly select \( 75\% \) of models as source models $\gF^{(s)}$, for which performance scores across all data points $S(\gF^{(s)}, \gD)$ are available.
 The remaining \( 25\% \) of models serve as target models $\gF^{(t)}$ for assessment of benchmark prediction methods.
 Each target model is evaluated on only $n=50$ data points unless specified otherwise.
 Benchmark prediction methods are used to estimate the full benchmark average performance $\bar{s}(f, \gD)$ of each target model $f \in \gF^{(t)}$ and evaluated based on the estimation gap from \eqref{eq:problem}.
-Each experiment is repeated over 100 random trials to ensure robustness .
+Each experiment is repeated over 100 random trials, and we report the average estimation gap across all target models in these trials to ensure robustness.
+See standard errors in Appendix~\ref{app:results}.

 \paragraph{Results.} The results are presented in Figure~\ref{fig:acc_gap}.
 Compared to \textsc{Random-Sampling}, all other benchmark methods effectively reduce the estimation gap in over half of the evaluated benchmarks.
 Notably, nine out of ten methods reduce the estimation gap by more than 20\% on average across all benchmarks, as indicated in the last row.
 This verifies the effectiveness of benchmark prediction methods in the interpolation setting, where source and target models are identically distributed.
 Interestingly, the top-performing method is the simple baseline, \textsc{Random-Search-Learn}, which achieves a 42.1\% reduction compared to \textsc{Random-Sampling} averaged accross all benchmarks.
 In comparison to the previous state-of-the-art, $\textsc{GP-IRT}$, which leads to a 29.9\% reduction on average, \textsc{Random-Search-Learn} results in a lower estimation gap in nearly all benchmarks.